Michael Lee (The Wire): Season 4

 Michael is interested in boxing and often works out at Dennis "Cutty" Wise's local gym.
-Michael distrusts male authority figures; he rebuffs both Cutty's offer to train him in boxing and Marlo Stanfield's offer of a cash handout with no strings attached.
-Michael tells his friends that he is reluctant to feel like he owes anyone.
+Michael distrusts male authority figures; he rebuffs both Cutty's offer to train him in boxing and Marlo Stanfield's offer of a no-strings-attached cash handout.
+Michael tells his friends, who accepted Marlo's money, that he is reluctant to feel like he owes anyone.
 Regardless, Marlo is impressed with Michael's strength of character in denying a handout and not budging, even after Stanfield personally confronts and insults him.

 In order to provide new school supplies for himself and his brother, Michael temporarily takes over Namond's job as a runner for drug dealer Bodie Broadus.
 Bodie takes a strong interest in Michael and offers to employ him permanently, but Michael turns him down.

-Marlo sends Chris Partlow to find out more about Michael, so Chris offers Michael cash and protection to join Marlo's organization.
-Michael turns down the offer, claiming that he must look out for his family first.
-Michael also turns down Randy's offer of paid work delivering fliers on Election Day.
-He also refuses to work with Namond selling drugs.
+Marlo sends Chris Partlow to find out more about Michael.
+Chris offers Michael cash and protection to join Marlo's organization, but Michael turns down the offer, claiming that he must look out for his family first.
+Michael also turns down Randy's offer of paid work delivering fliers on Election Day, and refuses to work with Namond selling drugs.

-Michael gets into trouble with his math teacher Roland "Prez" Pryzbylewski, because he will not do his homework nor participate in classroom exercises.
-Prez gives him detention, which Michael skips in order to pick up Bug from elementary school.
-Prez learns from Randy why Michael skipped detention and approaches Michael directly with an appeal to discuss any problems he might have.
-Michael does not confide in Mr. Prez but begins to work harder in the class and is a quick study when Prez uses games of cards and dice to teach probability.
-Michael also completes his homework.
+Michael gets into trouble with math teacher Roland "Prezbo" Pryzbylewski, because he will not do his homework nor participate in classroom exercises.
+Pryzbylewski gives him detention, which Michael skips in order to pick up Bug from elementary school.
+Pryzbylewski learns from Randy and Dukie why Michael skipped and subsequently approaches Michael directly with an appeal to discuss any problems he may have.
+Michael does not confide in his teacher but begins to work harder in the class, completing his homework, and is a quick study when Pryzbylewski uses games of cards and dice to teach probability.

-Cutty continues to encourage Michael to take an interest in boxing, but Michael continues to be wary of him.
-He takes Michael and Justin to a professional fight but Michael refuses to let Cutty drive him home after Justin is dropped off.
-He is suspicious of Cutty's motives and implies it's because Cutty tends to get involved with the mothers of boys who use the gym, then he drops them.
-Cutty continues to try to break down Michael's defenses, but Michael remains suspicious of him and later hints to his friends that Cutty might be a pederast, an untrue suspicion seemingly based on his friendliness with Michael.

-When Namond is attacked by rival drug dealers, Michael is there to support his friend.
+Cutty persistently encourages Michael to take an interest in boxing, but Michael continues to be wary of him.
+After Cutty takes Michael and Justin to a professional fight, Michael refuses to let Cutty drive him home after Justin is dropped off.
+Suspicious of Cutty's motives, Michael implies it's because Cutty tends to get involved with the mothers of boys who use the gym.
+Cutty continues to try to break down Michael's defenses, but Michael remains distrustful of him and later hints to his friends that Cutty might be a pederast, an untrue suspicion seemingly based on his friendliness with Michael.
+When Namond is attacked by rival drug dealers (including Bubbles' protégé Sherrod), Michael is there to support his friend.
 However, when Cutty asks Michael what Namond is getting into, Michael tells him it is none of their business.
-Later, at Cutty's gym, Michael beats Namond for teasing Dukie and runs out when Cutty breaks up the fight.
-Cutty tells Michael no one wants him there, but later feels guilty about it.